 During the year, the Human Resource Management Section was responsible for monthly payments of salary for senators and fortnightly payments of salary for departmental staff.
-The section participated in an internal audit of online leave application forms and commenced another internal audit on the department's implementation of its performance communication scheme.
-The internal audit into online leave application forms reported favourably on the implementation of the contract for this service and on the adherence to policies and guidelines which support this function.
+The section participated in an internal audit of the department's recruitment practices.
+The audit reported favourably on the implementation of the contract for this service and on the adherence to policies and guidelines which support this function.

 The section developed the following new human resource material:

 Additionally, the section revised various human resource management advices and the following human resource policies and procedures:

 - performance management.